wandelbotsgmbh/nova-rerun-bridge/README.md

 # nova rerun bridge

 Visualizes the state of your nova instance inside of [rerun.io](https://rerun.io).
-This is intendet to be used alongside the [nova python lib](https://github.com/wandelbotsgmbh/wandelbots-nova).
+This is intended to be used alongside the [nova python lib](https://github.com/wandelbotsgmbh/wandelbots-nova).
 You will need a running nova instance.
 Register on [wandelbots.com](https://www.wandelbots.com/) to get access.

 The visualization supports:

-- robot
+- robot (see a [list](https://wandelbotsgmbh.github.io/wandelbots-js-react-components/?path=/story/3d-view-robot-supported-models) of supported robots)
 - trajectory
 - dh parameters of robot
 - collision model of robot